Go to Homepage

 New Kuta Golf Bali: breezy/ photo: club/ photo: Vijay Verghese

 Expect a pro shop, practice range, an academy and a spa to work off apres-greens muscle achess.
-This is a par 72 championship 18-hole golf course set in 85 verdant acres and relatively accessible, depending of course on where you are coming in from.
-With the new Airport-Benoa bypass, New Kuta is now better connected to Nusa Dua, Sanur and Seminyak.
+This is a par 72 championship 18-hole golf course set in 85 verdant acres.

-In the Canggu area try the Pan Pacific Nirwana Bali Resort (formerly under Le Meridien, tel: [62-361] 815-900, www.panpacific.com/Bali) next to the Tanah Lot temple.
-Set above the cultural pageantry of the brooding temple, the resort offers its signature 18-hole golf course to big-swing enthusiasts.
+In the Canggu area the Nirwana Golf Course last managed by the Pan Pacific Nirwana Bali Resort (formerly under Le Meridien) has fallen into ruin and disrepair and is no longer in use.
+Set above the cultural pageantry of the brooding Tanah Lot temple, this was a popular signature 18-hole golf course for big-swing enthusiasts.

 ▲ top